This website is intended primarily as a reference source for people who already know something about pesticides and their chemistry.

 If you know the Registry Number for an active ingredient, then you can look it up in the Registry Number index.

-If you know a systematic name for an active ingredient, then you can try to look it up in the index of CAS names or the index of IUPAC names.
+If you know a systematic name for an active ingredient, then you can try to look it up in the index of CAS names or the index of IUPAC names or the index of IUPAC PINs.
 However, these can be difficult to use unless you understand chemical nomenclature.

 The most prominent name on a pesticide label is normally the brand name (also known as the trade name).
 These names are almost always registered trade marks, and therefore belong to a company that manufactures or supplies pesticides.
 There are many thousands of these names, and there is no single place where they are all listed.